How to Build a Promotion Engine?

 - Real-time triggers – building real-time segments and allowing you to define conditions under which your loyalty program software sends a contextual incentive automatically, e.g., customers who have spent more than $500 get an automated message about 10% off valid next weekend.

-To make your work more efficient, you might want to have a possibility of creating bulk updates — changing multiple vouchers or promotion tiers in a single request.
+11. Bulk updates – to make your work more efficient, you might want to have a possibility of creating bulk updates to change multiple vouchers or promotion tiers in a single request.

 12. Campaign editor that can be used by marketers without the need to program each campaign, that enables fast changes to campaigns, saves a lot of developers’ time and time-to-market.